dsrrenCodes/NTU-datathon-2025-Lifeline/README.md

 Harshini Mahalingam

-EDA/DATA PREPROCESSING/TRAINING is done in NTUdatathon.ipynb file
+- EDA/DATA PREPROCESSING/TRAINING is done in NTUdatathon.ipynb file.
+- model pipeline is in a joblib file.

 # My Model